moshe002/create-frontend-app-script/README.md

 To execute the script:
 - open git bash
-- type './createfrontendapp.sh
+- type ./createfrontendapp.sh

-Steps are shown when the script is executed and are straightforward.
+Steps are shown when the script is executed and are fairly straightforward.